 In 2022, SalMar increased its production capacity through the acquisitions of NTS and the merger with NRS.
 The fair value of licences related to the transactions was NOK 7,262 million.
 This led to a net increase in MAB of 19,635 tonnes in Central Norway and a net increase in MAB of 30,814 tonnes in Northern Norway.
 In addition the acquisition included 8 aquaculture development licences in Northern Norway with MAB of 6,051 tonnes.
-The total MAB includes one time-limited demonstration licence in Central Norway and one time-limited demonstration licence in Northern Norway.
+The total MAB includes one time-limited demonstration licence in Northern Norway.
 See Note 4.5 for further information.